LaviniaThosatriavi/Alibaba-TradeGuardAI/README.md

 # TradeGuard AI - A LightGBM-based Merchant Credit Rating System

 With the aim of enhancing Alibaba International's Trade Assurance system, TradeGuard AI utilizes a LightGBM regression model to assess and predict merchant credit ratings with high accuracy.
-To ensure seamless integration with Alibaba's existing technology stack, we generate a PMML (Predictive Model Markup Language) file and produced a Java evaluator.
+To ensure seamless integration with Alibaba's existing technology stack, we generate a PMML (Predictive Model Markup Language) file and provide a Java evaluator.

 ## Workflow